lauren-homan/reproducible-research_homework/README.md

 Scaling factor (**$`\beta`$**) = 2057

 The values for the exponent, alpha, are quite closely aligned, however the scaling factor found in the paper is much larger than that of our data.
+The paper includes confidence intervals for the scaling factor (1185-3571), meaning our value for beta is significantly different to the paper's.
 Perhaps this is due to differences in sample sizes, which would alter the values derived from the model.

 ## 5d.
 The code to make the plot is as shown below